life skills to promote self-management, independence, & mental wellness

 - Consultation and education online for parents and caregivers throughout Missouri

 - In-home or community services.
 We serve the following areas – Battlefield, Brookline, Willard, Mt.
 Vernon, Billings, Clever, Ozark, Nixa, Republic, Springfield, and Marionville.

-- Other non-OT services: movement and physical activity that support physical and mental well-being
+- Other non-OT therapeutic services: movement/physical activity that support overall well-being

 What is Occupational Therapy?